Monday, October 22nd, 2018

 The Evolve Series® RC Softeners are equipped with W.E.T.
 (Water Efficient Technology) - Innovation That Saves.
 No other water treatment solution can compare in features or performance to W.E.T. features.
 Install the most efficient system on the market in your home to save water, salt, and money.

-If hard water is not a concern in your area, plain whole-house carbon filtration systems are also available to reduce your chlorine concerns.
+If hard water is not a concern in your area, plain whole-house carbon water filtration systems are also available to reduce your chlorine concerns.